rackerlabs/technical-blog/_posts/2015-08-18-jenkins-post-build-plugin.md

 ## <a name="intro-to-part-2"></a>Introduction to Part 2

-The auto-generated testExample project is an example of a build plugin and you may see that the class `HelloWorldBuilder` extends the class `hudson.tasks.Builder`, however, in the upcoming part 2 of this tutorial, we will create a post-build plugin and therefore extend the class `hudson.tasks.Recorder` and make the `Extension` class `DescriptorImpl` extend the class `BuildStepDescriptor<Publisher>` instead of
+The auto-generated testExample project is an example of a Jenkins build plugin and you may see that the class `HelloWorldBuilder.java` extends the class `hudson.tasks.Builder`, however, in the upcoming part 2 of this tutorial, we will create a post-build plugin and therefore extend the class `hudson.tasks.Recorder` and make the `Extension` class `DescriptorImpl` extend the class `BuildStepDescriptor<Publisher>` instead of